lukeify/igcli-tools/README.md

 python3 igcli-tools.py <toolname> <tooloptions>
 ```

-At present, there is only one functioning tool in the toolkit:
+At present, there are only three functioning tools in the toolkit:

-* `like-sum`.
+* `like-analysis`.
 For a given user, calculate the number of likes they have received.
 Returns the number of likes.
+* `caption-hashtag-count-preview`.
+For a given caption, return the number of hashtags present within it, and determine if it will successfully post.
+* `user-scoreboard`.
+For a given newline-separated file of usernames, return the users ordered by most posts.

 ### Prerequisites